YahooMing/ProjectJade/README.md

   - Pause (only works in Gameplay): Key 'TAB'
   - Lock the option in the menu: Numeric keypad
   - Choose the option in the menu: Key 'ENTER'

+ ## Postscriptum
+That would be all.
+If you've decided to download and try the game, I sincerely thank you.
+This is my first 'larger' programming project.
+I know it's not perfect, but I tried my best to make everything turn out as well as possible.
+The game is incredibly simple, and if I had more time, I would make it even better.

 ---